 As a European Technology Platform or members’-based association Water Europe has divided its members by colleges representing the multiplicity of the stakeholders and the whole value chain of the water sector.
 We are committed to serve the specific needs of all our members.
 Therefore, fees and rules depend on the nature of each member’s category.
 We make a distinction among corporate, associate and honorary members.

-You can find all the information concerning the membership in the Water Europe (WE) Bylaws and statutes.
+You can find all the information concerning the membership in the Water Europe (WE) Bylaws and Articles of Association.
 WE AoA membership is not limited in time and automatically renewed on a full calendar year basis.
 Membership cancellations for the next year need to be submitted to the Executive Director before the 1st of October of the running year .

 The main duties and rights of Corporate members are: